-This course will teach First Responders, Command Staff, and Public Information Officers how to build successful media relations programs that deliver their agency’s messages to citizens through traditional and social media.
+*Limited to 30* This course will teach First Responders, Command Staff, and Public Information Officers how to build successful media relations programs that deliver their agency’s messages to citizens through traditional and social media.

 The class combines lectures with hands-on exercises and includes on-camera training.
 Students will encounter “crisis” scenarios and brief on “breaking” news.
 Classmates will play the role of aggressive reporters.
 Critiques and discussions will follow.